ReverberateCoding/project---AI-Chat-Website/readme.txt

   Display new response

 To do:
-- Textbox done
+- Voice chat
+- Multiple characters + details
+- Fix message save
-- Button done
+- Reset button
-- Deletion of current response
-- Deletion of text in textbook
-- Generate new response
-- Display new response